 A - As a measure to ensure safety you may ask that a bus comes on to your property for your rural pickup or turn around.
 A liability waiver must be signed by the property owner and returned to the Transportation Department.
-As a part of the waiver the responsibility of keeping the driveway cleared and maintained.
-If it is not maintained and clear of snow, debris the bus driver may not enter.
-Private driveways and turn around areas will be inspected by a Transportation Services Department staff prior to the waiver being accepted.
+As part of the waiver, the owner has the responsibility of keeping the driveway cleared and maintained.
+If it is not maintained and clear of snow or debris the bus driver may not enter.
+Private driveways and turn around areas will be inspected by Transportation Services Department staff prior to the waiver being accepted.

 Q - I pay taxes.
 Why do I need to pay a fee for busing?

-A - Funding is only available for students that are 2.4km and further from their designated school.
-This distance is calculated from their primary residence.
-Alberta Education has set this criterion.
+A - Funding is only available for students who live more than 2.4km designated school.
 Individual school taxes are not directed to Wolf Creek Public Schools.
-Each year the school division must apply for grants based on the number of students in each school.
-In order for the division to receive transportation funding for your child, they must be 2.4km or further from their designated school.
+Each year the school division must apply for grants based on student enrollment.
+In order for the division to receive transportation funding for your child, they must be 2.4km or more from their designated school.